Open PhD Positions

 • International Recognitions: The research work from the lab was recognized by several international research awards (e.g., best paper and presentation awards at robotics conferences, first prize in the MIT Enabling Society Tech Competition, finalist of the $1M Drones for Good Competition, and the winner of the North-American SAE AutoDrive Challenge six times).

-• Visiting Researchers and Exchange Programs: We regularly host visiting researchers and engage in exchange programs with renowned institution to further facilitate knowledge transfer and fostering international research relationships.
+• Visiting Researchers and Exchange Programs: We regularly host visiting researchers and engage in exchange programs with renowned institutions to further facilitate knowledge transfer and foster international research relationships.

 Data Protection Information